 South Bungleboori Arch

 This arch is tucked into a bend high up in the Southern Branch of the Bungleboori.
 The creek does a big S bend around the arch.
-I’d guess that at some point in the past the creek ran through it, but that’s a guess.
+I’d guess that at some point in the past the creek lapped up into the cave, but that’s a guess.

 North Bungleboori Arch

 Tucked up into an alcove of the North Branch of the Bungleboori high up in it’s head waters this one goes by a few different names, eg Pterodactyl cave and more recently it’s been called the Howling arch by the Bush Explorers.
 It’s a grand old arch spanning around 12m and the square corners make it look almost architectural from the upstream side.
 First recorded reference to this one comes from the late 50s

 Just below Gooches Crater, this is more a high, shallow cave with a sky light and narrow cracks separating it from the solid wall behind but it is bloody impressive.

 Newnes Natural Arch